storj/docs/code/Dependencies.md

 * Check whether licenses are compatible with our project.
 No GPL, LGPL. `storj/uplink` shouldn't have a dependency on Apache v2, because it should be GPL compatible.
 Try to stick to BSD/MIT.
     * libuplink, uplinkcli, gateway-st, or anything they use must be compatible with GPL2.0.
 This includes BSD/MIT/ISC, but _not_ Apache 2.0.
 For optional things, Apache 2.0 is okay, but we need a build step to remove the Apache 2.0 dependency for GPL2.0 compatible builds.
     * satellite, gateway-mt, and authservice are licensed as AGPLv3, and their dependencies should be licensed as BSD/MIT/ISC/Apache2.0.
-Their dependencies should _not_ be licensed under GPL, because we may relicense satellite, gateway-mt, and authservice to customers (which our CLA for these service permits).
+Their dependencies should _not_ be licensed under GPL, because we may relicense satellite, gateway-mt, and authservice to customers (which our CLA for these services permits).
     * TLDR: BSD/MIT/ISC is always acceptable.
 Apache 2.0 is best for our AGPLv3-licensed services, but try to avoid it otherwise.

 * See whether it easily compiles on all platforms.